 Mining is a record-keeping service done through the use of computer processing power.
 Miners keep the blockchain consistent, complete, and unalterable by repeatedly verifying and collecting newly broadcast transactions into a new group of transactions called a block.
 A blockchain is a continuously growing list of records, called blocks, which are linked and secured using cryptography.

 Quebec also remains a location that many Chinese bitcoin miners are exploring since the Chinese government is now apparently seeking to crack down on bitcoin mining.
 Many media outlets reported that Asian players in the bitcoin industry have Hydro-Quebec and are looking to establish a base in the province.

-While the Chinese government has not explicitly stated that it will target the bitcoin mining industry, major players are seeking to move their operations elsewhere out growing fear and uncertainty surrounding the matter.
+While the Chinese government has not explicitly stated that it would target the bitcoin mining industry, major players are seeking to move their operations elsewhere, outgrowing fear and uncertainty surrounding the matter.

 He added that the bitcoin mining business is bound to go overseas even though the crackdown against bitcoin had not yet extended against mining.

-Chinese bitcoin miners are believed to produce around 70 percent of the total bitcoin network’s mining power.
-Surprisingly experts have stated that China’s crackdown on bitcoins may actually turn out to be a blessing in disguise for the cryptocurrency community.
-China has remained a major player in the bitcoin markets over the past year and it was important to reduce dependency on any particular country, they said.
+Chinese bitcoin miners are believed to produce around 70 per cent of the total bitcoin network’s mining power.
+Surprisingly experts have stated that China’s crackdown on bitcoins may turn out to be a blessing in disguise for the cryptocurrency community.
+China has remained a significant player in the bitcoin markets over the past year, and it was essential to reduce dependency on any particular country, they said.
 The crackdown could lead to a greater decentralization which remains one of the main characteristic traits of bitcoins.